rahularram/tic-tac-toe/README.md

 3. Max will try to maximize its utility ( Best move).
 4. Min will try to minimize its utility (Worst move).

-Code was written in python and we can get output on console.
+Code was written in javascript and we can just run the html.